My responsibilities

 I suggested 3 potential solutions for the team.
 UI map, an ingame element showing an overview of the ship, or a visual marker pointing towards next objective.

-Test early, test often, never stop testing.
+3. Test early, test often, test with external people, never stop testing.